jamesodonnell331/python-snake/README.md

 This game was developed with assistance from ChatGPT (OpenAI o3-mini), Claude 3.5 Sonnet, DeepSeek (DeepThink (R1)) and Grok 3 AI.
 While the core implementation was generated with AI, I customised the game mechanics, created the art style of the game, modified the graphics, fixed bugs, provided audio samples for sound effects, provided and generated images, and provided the relevant input to prompt AI to generate the games code.

 ## Installation Instructions
+To run the Snake game, follow these steps:

+1. Install Python
+Ensure you have Python 3.6 or higher installed.
+Download it from python.org.

+2. Install Pygame
+Install the Pygame library using pip:

+    bash

+    pip install pygame

+3. Download the Game Files
+Clone this repository or download the ZIP file:

+    bash

+    git clone <repository-url>

+4. Required Files
+Make sure these files are in the same directory as the game script:
+    background.png
+    snake_segment.png
+    food.png
+    food_G1U6tbb.mp3
+    gameoversnake.mp3

+5. Run the Game
+Navigate to the game directory and launch it:

+    bash

+    python snake_game.py

 ## Usage Guide